Challenges of the Military Transition to Civilian Life

-- inTransition – A free and confidential program connecting mental health services to active military, reservists, and vets.
+- inTransition—A free and confidential program that connects active military members, reservists, and Vets to mental health services.
 When someone is relocating, returning from deployment, shifting their military status, or ending military service, inTransition provides coaching to help maintain and build new supports.

 Like with other treatments, seeking help and support early is a great way to reduce stress and improve the odds of a smooth transition out of military service.

-Those interested employment services can access a range of resources include:
+Those interested in employment services can access a range of resources including:

-- Feds Hire Vets – connects vets to federal government careers.
+- Feds Hire Vets—connects Vets to federal government careers.

-You may be entitled to special preference in getting hired for federal jobs in some cases.
-For example, Feds Hire Vets give preference to vets based on:
+In some cases, you may be entitled to special preference in getting hired for federal jobs.
+For example, Feds Hire Vets gives preference to Vets based on: